radium226/radium226.github.io/site/content/articles/postgresql-changes.md

 * In order to be able to use PostgreSQL's Logical Replication, we have to setup the `wal_level` to `logical` in order to let the database export and in our case here;
 * We're setting the `max_replication_slots` to `1` as there will be only one slot that is going to be used.

-Using this, we can now start PostgreSQL by running `make pg-start` and executing a SQL file by running `make pg-run SQL_FILE=<...>` which is quite convenient.
+Using this, we can now start PostgreSQL by running `make pg-start.

-### Create a replicated table
+### Create a table

-We're going to create a `persons` and listen to its change.
+We're going to create a `persons` table and listen to its changes.
 Quite easy:

 {{< highlight sql >}}

 CREATE TABLE
     persons (
         id SERIAL PRIMARY KEY,
-        firstName TEXT,
-        lastName TEXT,
+        first_name TEXT,
-        tags TEXT ARRAY
+        last_name TEXT
     );

 ALTER TABLE persons REPLICA IDENTITY FULL;

 {{< / highlight >}}

 See the `REPLICA IDENTITY` property?
-It control the [behavior of the Logical Replication](https://www.postgresql.org/docs/13/sql-altertable.html#SQL-CREATETABLE-REPLICA-IDENTITY) of the table and may be set with the following values:
+It control the [behavior of the Logical Replication](https://www.postgresql.org/docs/13/sql-altertable.html#SQL-CREATETABLE-REPLICA-IDENTITY) of the table.
+By using the `FULL` value, we say to PostgreSQL that we want it to emit the old row enirely in case of `UPDATE` or `DELETE` statements.
-* `DEFAULT` (which is obviously the default value...): on an `UPDATE`, in the _Old_ part of the change message, PostgreSQL will emit only the values composing the _Primary Key_;
-* `USING INDEX <index_name>`: it's the same as above, except that it take the values listed in the `index_name` index definition;
-* `FULL` (that we're using): the message will be compose by both the _old_ and the _new_ values of all the columns.

 ### Insert some rows
 We're going to use a sample files (named `persons.txt`...
-Original, right?) to fill our table using this small loop:
+Original, right?) to fill our table using the `pg-populate-target`:

 {{< highlight bash >}}

-while sleep 1; do
-		psql <<EOSQL \
-			-U "postgres" \
-			-h "localhost" \
-			-p 5432 \
-			-v last_name="'$$( shuf -n1 "persons.txt" | cut -d":" -f1 )'" \
-			-v first_name="'$$( shuf -n1 "persons.txt" | cut -d":" -f2  )'" \
-	INSERT INTO persons(firstName, lastName) VALUES (:last_name, :first_name)
-EOSQL
-done
+[//]: # <<< pg-populate-target >>>

 {{< / highlight >}}

-And let's wrap this into another small `make` target:
-{{< highlight make >}}
-.PHONY: pg-populate
-pg-populate: pg-

-{{< / highlight >}}

 ### Listen for changes
 Okay!
-Now we have a running PostgreSQL instance and a fake workload which produce data.
+Now we have a running PostgreSQL instance and a fake workload which produce rows inside our `persons` table.
 We can now listen for the changes!
+For this, we can use the `pg_recvlogical` tool.

+{{< highlight bash >}}

+[//]: # <<< pg-populate-target >>>

+{{< / highlight >}}

 Great!
-We see that changes are publicated and we have a way to receive them...
-But how to use it in our program?
+We see that changes in the `persons` table are publicated and we have a way to receive them using `pg_recvlogical` standard output.
+But it's a binary stream and we need to decode it in some way in order to use it programmatically.

-## Deserializing
+## Decoding `pg_recvlogical` standard output

+### Sample creation

+When you take a look at `pg_recvlogical`'s output, you can see that there for each change, there is a new line.
+This is actually false (as there is no such thing as a line abstraction in binary format), but we're going to ignore that for now

 ### The `CaptureSpec` abstract class
-In order to

 ### Protocol decoding with the `scodec` library

-#### Model
+#### Model definition

-The protocol used by the logical replication is well defined [in the official PostgreSQL documentation]().
-As it is a binary protocol, we're going to use [the `scodec` library]() in order to decode it and allow us to use it programmaticaly.
+The protocol used by the logical replication is well defined [in the official PostgreSQL documentation](https://www.postgresql.org/docs/10/protocol-logicalrep-message-formats.html).
+It's a binary protocol, so we're going to use [the `scodec` library]() to decode what's emitted by `pg_recvlogical`.

-First we need to define all the classes representing the binary data:
+First we need to define all the classes representing the binary messages:

 {{< highlight sql >}}